jaroslawr/devenv/README.md

 - Enable "User themes" extension in "Extensions" Gnome app

-- Set themes in Gnome Tweaks: Yaru-red for shell and legacy applications, Numix-Circle for icons, DMZ-White for curors
+- Set themes in Gnome Tweaks: Yaru-red for shell and legacy applications, Papirus for icons, DMZ-White for curors

 - Set interface font in Gnome Tweaks: Ubuntu